By purchasing through the links, you support this site at no extra cost to you. Learn more >

 Author:Carlo Cestra

-Illustrations:computer renders in 3D in colour, b&w photos, scale drawings
+Illustrations:3D computer renderings in color, b&w photos, scale drawings

 Publisher:Kagero Oficyna Wydawnicza (PL, 2018)